 6. Being Overweight

 As with many of the other issues on this list, proper diet and maintaining a healthy weight are effective ways of preventing these types of gallstones.
-Cutting back on fatty foods can help reduce cholesterol levels, as can taking certain medications.

 7. Rapid Weight Loss

 Rapid weight loss through starvation or crash diets can greatly increase the risk of developing gallstones, due to the body burning fat too fast.
 When this happens, the liver excretes extra cholesterol into bile, often resulting in gallstones.

 The best way to prevent this issue?
 Losing weight in healthy way, which means no starvation or fad diets.
 Weight loss should be gradual, as the body needs time to adjust to such change.